 Of all the legendary artisans, Völundr is perhaps the most celebrated and enduring, and he is still counted as the ancestral forefather of many modern English people.
 He was supposedly trained to smith by two master dwarfs, and he is often depicted surrounded by his smithing tools.
 The Berkshire Downs burial mound, Wayland’s Smithy, is named for him, and the superstition is that if you leave your horse and a silver coin there overnight, the horse will be shod by morning.

 In the Poetic Edda, Völundr is captured by a greedy king by the name of Niðhad.
 In order to force his servitude, the king has his hamstrings cruelly severed and sets him to work in a shop on the island of Sævarstöð.
 The smith dutifully crafts many trinkets and baubles at the whims of the king, all the while plotting his escape and ultimate revenge.
-The king’s sons he kills and then fashions goblets and jewelry from their skulls, which he gives to the unknowing Niðhad as gifts.
+The king’s curious sons he kills and then fashions goblets and jewelry from their skulls, which he gives to the unknowing Niðhad as gifts.
 He lures in and rapes King Niðhad’s daughter, Böðvild, and she later gives birth to a son, named Viðga.

 In a fantastical climax similar to that of Greek Daedalus, Völundr flies off to freedom wearing mechanical golden wings that he has crafted.
 Other versions of this tale place his brother Egil with him on the island, and he helps construct the magical wings.
 Alternate versions also explain an overblown argument between Völundr and King Niðhad leading up to the smith’s hamstringing.

 Völundr is also credited with crafting the sword Gramr, which Sigurd used to kill the dragon Fafnir.
 The sword is delivered to Sigmund by Óðin (so perhaps the Æsir did know of him!) and is described as being decked out in gold and emblazoned with a dragon. Óðin also breaks the sword later on.